 Pauline van Dongen

-Pauline van Dongen is a Dutch fashion designer and PhD researcher specialised in wearable technology.
+Pauline van Dongen is a Dutch fashion designer.
 As a creator interested in the notion of dynamic expression in fashion, she researches how textiles and other materials mediate between the human body and its surroundings.
 She sees in technology an opportunity to create new, meaningful and potentially even more durable relationships with the things we wear.

 Since the establishment in 2010, her design studio has received international recognition.
 The studio is immersed in the dynamic intersection of fashion and technology and is dedicated to collaborative, cross-disciplinary work.
 By building an ecosystem that is made up of textile companies, fashion brands, apparel manufacturers, universities and research centres, its developments aim to affect all areas of the fashion system.
 Moreover, it allows prototypes to be advanced through to truly wearable, desirable as well as scalable products.